FRCTeam279/TankDriveNFS_py/README.md

 nfs.lowTurnScale = 0.3                  # How much to reduce turn speed when driving at full throttle at nfs.highTurnScale = 0.2
-nfs.slowDriveSpeedFactor = 0.7          # How much to reduce max speed when driving in slow mode
+nfs.slowDriveSpeedFactor = 0.7          # Max speed when driving in slow mode

 nfs.minTimeFullThrottleChange = 1.5
 nfs.maxSpeedChange = (2 * 0.02) / nfs.minTimeFullThrottleChange